Trusted WordPress tutorials, when you need them most.

 At this point, you can add any other content you want to show on the password reset page.

-When you are happy with how the page is set up, click on the ‘Publish’ button to make it live.
+When you are happy with the page’s layout, click the ‘Publish’ button to make it live.

-From here, you just need to open the ‘Reset Password Page’ dropdown and choose the page you just created.
+From here, open the ‘Reset Password Page’ dropdown and choose the page you just created.

 Formidable Forms Global Settings Registration Page